endace/zeek-dag/README.md

         apt-get install build-essential cmake
         ````

-5. If you are using Zeek 3.1+ with Red Hat/CentOS 7, you will need to use a
+5. If you are using Zeek 3.1 or later with Red Hat/CentOS 7, you will need a
-   newer version of the GCC compiler using the ``devtoolset-7`` package as well
+   newer version of the GCC compiler from the ``devtoolset-7`` package as well
    as the newer ``cmake3`` package:

    * Enable the